DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_installation.md

 }
 ```

 The `mdo_agent_deck` MCP server should then show up with a green light on, and a corresponding Docker container should also spawn.
-You can click "Restart Server" if it is shown as red light instead.
+You can click "Restart Server" if it is shown as a red light instead.

-Note that Cline has a known bug in which it may auto-append its own cline_mcp_settings.json with "}" hencing corrucpting it.
+Note that Cline has a known bug in which it may auto-append its own cline_mcp_settings.json with "}", hence corrupting it.
 If the MCP server randomly stopped working, this may likely be the case.
-You can solve this by checking cline_mcp_settings.json and remove those "}" manually, or lock cline_mcp_settings.json as read-only.
+You can solve this by checking cline_mcp_settings.json and removing those "}" manually, or locking cline_mcp_settings.json as read-only.

 ### Step 3.
 Test the agents

 With both the LLM and the MCP server connected to Cline, we can now run some local agentic CFD workflows.
 Click "New Task", and you can start an agentic CFD run via a prompt.

 You can try something like `You have MCP tools from the mdo_agent_deck server.
 First call must_call_first, then follow the returned workflow steps exactly, in order.
-Task: run a DAFoam RANS CFD analysis of the NACA0012 airfoil at 5 degrees angle of attack, Reynolds number 1e6; use 20000 cells, 2 CPU cores, and default values for the rest.` The agent will then parse the user intent, perform meshing, CFD, post-processing in sequetial order, and then report the results back to the human user.
+Task: run a DAFoam RANS CFD analysis of the NACA0012 airfoil at 5 degrees angle of attack, Reynolds number 1e6; use 20000 cells, 2 CPU cores, and default values for the rest.` The agent will then parse the user intent, perform meshing, CFD, and post-processing in sequential order, and then report the results back to the human user.

 Note that the hints about `mdo_agent_deck` and `must_call_first` are not strictly necessary, but they help enforce reliability for a small language model like qwen3.5:9b.